Arecibo Telescope: Funding reductions

+In 2002, after several years of discussion, the US Congress passed a bill to double the NSF budget, and instructed the NSF to begin new projects.
+As a result, the NSF began committing to major projects.
+However, the funding increase never arrived and the NSF was left with the new commitments.
+In 2005 the Astronomical Sciences division commissioned a "Senior Review" of its facilities to deal with its increasingly constrained budget.
+The Senior Review report released in November 2006 "regretfully" recommended substantially decreased astronomy funding for the Arecibo Observatory, beginning with a cut to US$10.5 million in 2007 and continuing to decrease to US$4.0 million in 2011.
+The report further stated that if other sources of funding could not be found, closure of the Observatory was recommended.

 Academics and researchers responded by organizing to protect and advocate for the observatory.
 They established the Arecibo Science Advocacy Partnership (ASAP) in 2008, to advance the scientific excellence of Arecibo Observatory research and to publicize its accomplishments in astronomy, aeronomy and planetary radar as to seek additional funding support for the observatory.
-An additional US$3 million in bonds were secured from the government of Puerto Rico.
+An additional US$3 million in bonds were issued by the government of Puerto Rico to fund the Observatory, which were used to modernize power generation and improve other aging infrastructure.
 Academics, media and influential politicians pressured the United States Congress on the importance of the work of the observatory. led to additional US$3.1 million in funding to support Arecibo in the American Recovery and Reinvestment Act of 2009.
 This was used for basic maintenance and for a second, much smaller, antenna to be used for very long baseline interferometry, new Klystron amplifiers for the planetary radar system and student training.